 You will have free time in the afternoons and you can spend it as you wish, walking, reading, going to the nearby beach at Palamari or just taking a nap!
-Volunteers get one and a half days off a week when you can explore this beautiful island and its main town.
+Volunteers get one and a half days off a week when they can explore this beautiful island and its main town.

 The accommodation is quite basic.
-Our volunteer room has beds, a shower, toilet and a small kitchen area.
+Our volunteer room has beds, a shower, a toilet and a small kitchen area.
 When we have more than two volunteers we do sometimes have volunteers sleeping in tents but they all can use the facilities.

 We cook one hot meal a day (but we do ask for help with washing the dishes 😉 ).
 We provide breakfast food, e.g. muesli, porridge, bread, cheese, eggs, and milk.
 You need to arrange your evening meal by yourself or make a small donation if you’d like us to get supplies for you.